Risa Watanabe

-Risa Watanabe (渡邉 理佐, Watanabe Risa) is a Japanese fashion model and former idol.
-She is an exclusive model for the women's magazine non-no and a former member of the female Japanese idol group Sakurazaka46.
+Risa Watanabe (渡邉 理佐, Watanabe Risa) is a former Japanese fashion model and former idol.
+She was an exclusive model for the women's magazine non-no and a former member of the female Japanese idol group Sakurazaka46.

 Biography

 On August 21, 2015, Watanabe passed the audition for Keyakizaka46 (now Sakurazaka46) and entered the entertainment industry.
 She was part of the subgroup Aozora to Marry (青空とMARRY) along with Rika Watanabe, Akane Moriya, Yūka Sugai and Manaka Shida.
 As part of the subunit, Watanabe made appearances in three songs: "Aozora ga Chigau" from Sekai ni wa Ai Shika Nai, "Wareta Sumaho" from Fukyōwaon, and "Namiuchigiwa o Hashiranai ka?" from Kaze ni Fukarete mo.

 On October 8, 2016, she made her runway debut at the fashion and music event Girls Award 2016 Autumn/Winter, held at the Yoyogi National Gymnasium.

 On March 21, 2017, Watanabe attended the founding 45th anniversary event of the female fashion magazine Non-no, it was announced that she will be the magazine's exclusive model along with Nanaka Matsukawa and Aina Yamada.
 Watanabe became the first to serve as a magazine exclusive model from Keyakizaka46.

 On January 24, 2022, she announced that she will graduate from Sakurazaka46 following the end of promotional activities for the group's 4th single.

+Watanabe continued to be managed by Seed & Flower, Keyakizaka46's management company, as a solo talent.
+She left the agency in February 2025.